ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 We learned how to loop through data in Javascript.
 Now we're going to learn how to do them in Ruby.
 We'll start with the basics, but then...

 We will be going over enumerables in Ruby, some of the most powerful methods that come included in the language out-of-the-box.
-Enumerables are the Ruby equivalent of higher order functions in Javascript and can be used to iterate through and / or modify collections.
+Enumerables are higher order functions and can be used to iterate through and / or modify collections.

 ## Review: Ruby Collections